Prepare for Your Assessment

 Consider your first assessment to be a diagnostic of where you are with your current mathematical knowledge.
 It is common not to score high enough initially.

-Refreshing your skills through a Prep and Learning Module for a minimum of three (3) hours can build your skills and confidence enough to see a big jump in your score.
+Refresh your skills through a Prep and Learning Module for a minimum of three hours to build your skills and confidence—you could see a big jump in your score.

 New Prep and Learning Modules unlock after each assessment.
 These are valuable resources designed to help you study and improve your score before June 30.

 You must spend a minimum of three hours using these modules before you can retake ALEKS—so plan accordingly.
 It is important to take the review materials seriously to improve your assessment score.